 NERC and the Regional Entities will collaboratively work to refine existing strategies, governance, and procurement practices applicable to the development, operation, and maintenance of enterprise architecture, software, and data systems supporting both NERC and Regional Entity operation, and maintenance of NERC and Regional Entity approved enterprise applications.
-Enterprise approved business plan and budget.
 MRO shall include appropriate funding for applications and supporting systems designed to satisfy Regional business needs that are not within the mutually agreed upon scope of the ERO Enterprise applications which are funded by NERC.